 HELSINKI — Norway's landmark pledge to contribute to NATO's missile defense system will further complicate confidence-building relations with Russia.

-Not only has Norway confirmed its participation in the NATO system, but it also agreed to elevate its annual spending on defense from its current 1.43 percent of gross domestic product to the NATO target of 2 percent.
+Not only has Norway confirmed its participation in the NATO system, but it has also agreed to elevate its annual spending on defense from its current position of 1.43 percent of gross domestic product to the NATO target of 2 percent.

 "Norway is a committed member of NATO and it is necessary for us to participate in, and commit to, this part of the strategy.
 We now need to examine what our contribution and participation will be," said Prime Minister Erna Solberg.